Shelob9/headless-mode/README.md

 A helper plugin for putting WordPress in "headless mode".
-Designed for when WordPress is the CMS for a headless/ decoupled WordPress site.
+Designed for when WordPress is the CMS for a headless / decoupled WordPress site.

 ## What This Plugin Does
 This plugin blocks all requests to a WordPress site except for: